Import CSV into MySQL Database in PHP

 Add Constants for Database Connection

-The constants.php contains database connection constants that we will be using in our index.php.
+The constants.php contains database connection constants that we will be using in our index.php file.

 constants.php